Skip to main content

 04What is chargeable weight and why is it rounded up?

-Chargeable weight is the billable weight rounded up to the carrier's billing increment — the next whole pound for imperial, or the next half kilo for metric.
-Carriers bill in whole increments rather than exact decimals, so a billable weight of 18.13 lb is charged as 19 lb, and 7.2 kg is charged as 7.5 kg.
-Forgetting this rounding is the most common reason a hand estimate comes in below the real invoice, so the calculator applies it for you.
+Chargeable weight is the billable weight rounded up to the next billing increment — whole pound for imperial, half kilo for metric.
+Carriers bill in whole increments, so 18.13 lb is charged as 19 lb and 7.2 kg as 7.5 kg.
+Forgetting this is the most common reason a hand estimate comes in below the real invoice.

 05What dim divisor does FedEx, UPS, USPS, and DHL use?